- March 2, 2017

 Alcohol is not the only substance that leads to impaired driving.
 Prescription drugs, marijuana, and other intoxicants are equally dangerous.
-As Orange County wrongful death attorneys, we have personally witnessed the devastation caused by crashes like the one in Huntington Beach.
+We have personally witnessed the devastation caused by crashes like the one in Huntington Beach.
 We believe greater awareness of the issue is needed.
 This begins with a recognition that high driving and drunk driving are related, but distinct, public safety problems.

 Drinking and Driving – The Proven Killer

 Drunk driving has always garnered more attention than other forms of intoxicated driving.
 The first DUI laws were enacted a century ago (around the same time automobiles became popular) and the issue has been in the public spotlight ever since, prompting many to seek the expertise of automobile accident attorneys.
 Thanks to the efforts of government agencies, research institutions, and community activists like California native Candy Lightner, a large amount of data is now available.
 Here is some of what we know:

 - Ethanol is the active ingredient in alcoholic beverages.
 When consumed, it interferes with neurotransmitters in the brain, affecting an individual’s judgment, reaction-time, and muscle coordination.